shryam102/Prototyping-Self-Driving-Car/README.md

 # Prototyping-Self-Driving-Car
 ## Overview
 This GitHub repository contains the source code and documentation for a self-driving car prototype built on a big ride-on electric car.
 The project utilizes a Servo motor with gears to control the steering mechanism, and the car is powered and controlled using an Arduino Uno.
 The car can be operated manually or automatically, with a switch to transition between modes.
-The automatic mode allows the car to maintain its straight-forward motion by correcting deviations using the steering with the help of a simple PD controller.
+The automatic mode allows the car to maintain its straight-forward motion by correcting deviations using the steering with the help of a simple PD(Proportional and Derivative) controller.

 ![image](https://github.com/shryam102/Prototyping-Self-Driving-Car/assets/78613519/5bc98567-3286-4de8-bf6f-06edbda50caf)